-On the whole, about 70% of the sodium we intake comes from restaurant foods and the processed salty foods we consume.
+On the whole, about 70% of the sodium we consume comes from restaurant and processed salty foods.

 The rest of the sodium in your diet forms those minerals that occur naturally in food, approximately 15%.
 The rest is added when we are cooking or eating, i.e., using that salt shaker or adding MSG (monosodium glutamate) to a stir fry.

 In the grand scheme of things, the sodium content in beer at 10 -20 milligrams per 12 oz serving is negligible.
 Overall, drinking one or two beers a day isn’t going to cause you to exceed the recommended maximum amount of sodium.